Freestyle045/iACodeChallenge/README.md

 ## How I Might Change the Program If ...
 ### The program needed to support multiple facilities at the same location?
 It can already handle them.
-Currently, I'm ensuring one facility per location by keeping track of my used coordinates.
+Currently, I'm ensuring one facility per location during seeding, by keeping track of my used coordinates.
-Removing this check will allow multiple facilities to have the same coordiantes.
+Removing this check will allow multiple facilities to have the same coordinates.
 <pre>
 do
 {